earthly/website/blog/_posts/2023-10-26-python-c-extension.md

   nav: "pypi"
 ---

 In Article 1 of this series, I showed you how to [package and distribute pure Python code using setuptools and a setup.py file](/blog/create-python-package/).
 Then in Article 2, we looked at how the [Poetry tool simplifies this process](/blog/poetry-publish/) for pure Python packages.
 In this final article, we'll tackle distributing a Python package containing a C extension, which adds some extra complexity.

 ## Why a C Extension

-In the previsous articles we published `mergefast` and I claimed the Python code shown was a performant merging algorithm.
+In the previous articles we published `mergefast` and I claimed the Python code shown was a performant merging algorithm.
 That was a fib - the pure Python implementation is actually slower then just resorting the list. ( [Background](/blog/python-timsort-merge). )

 I did this to set up the need for a C extension.
 To make mergefast fast, we need to write it as a c extension, which significantly complicates publishing.
 But now we are ready to tackle publishing a C extension to PyPi.